Apple Account Management

 Private key is missing – A Certificate with no private key is installed in the keychain.

 Expired – The Certificate is expired.
 You should remove this from your keychain.

-To create a new signing identity, select the Create new Certificate drop-down button and select the type that you require.
+To create a new signing identity, click Create Certificate to open the drop-down menu and select the certificate type that you want to create.
 If you have the correct permissions a new signing identity will appear after a few seconds.

-If an option in the drop-down is greyed out and unselected, as illustrated below, it means that you do not have the correct team permissions to create this type of certificate.
+If an option in the drop-down is greyed out and unselected, it means that you do not have the correct team permissions to create this type of certificate.

 The team details dialog also displays a list of all provisioning profiles connected to your developer account.
-You can download all provisioning profiles to your local machine by pressing the Download all Profiles button
+You can download all provisioning profiles to your local machine by clicking Download all Profiles.

 - Distribution provisioning profiles by default will target App Store.
 In House or Ad Hoc profiles should be created manually.